Menu open

 COGS supports the Downtown businesses and property owners to oppose any closures of Scottsdale Road.
 The loss of parking spaces and transit into their shop areas would be detrimental to revenue.
 Competing street markets are not revenue generators for established merchants.

 Historic/western lighting fixtures and benches The Historic Old Town Association was supported in negotiating with the city staff/administration to replace street lights with appropriate historic/western fixtures.
 Overhead street bulb night lighting has been added and the wooden benches will be replaced.
-A COGS Board member is President of the Old Town Merchants’ Association and chairs the area Architecture Committee.
+A COGS Board member is President of the Old Town Merchants’ Association and chairs the area Historic Old Town Architecture Committee.

 NWC Scottsdale Rd & Dixileta 15-ZN-2019 and 2-AB-2020 Rezoned desert acreage from R1-70 to R1-43 with an original request of 17 lots.
 COGS concerns included excessive lot request, walls between homes that deterred wildlife and water runoff, and maintenance of the Scenic Corridor and trails.
 Council approved 7-0 with reduction to 14 lots, height from 32ft to 24ft on homes and changes to setbacks from roadways.